 Position or Office Responsibilities Provide for at least one university representative with full voting rights on governing board.
 Contain reserve powers in governing documents as agreed to in the memorandum of agreement or equivalent agreement.
-Have an annual audit partormed or other financial reviews approved by B&F. Submit annual and proactive reports as outlined in the procedure.
+Have an annual audit performed or other financial review's approved by S&F. Submit annual and proactive reports as outlined in the procedure.
 Board of Trustees Review and approve establishment of affiliated entities considering purpose, organizational format, scope of activities, and associated risk.
 Exercise oversight through the means identified in the policy.
-Office of Business and Finance (B&F) Consult with sponsoring units and OLA to determine if affiliated entity status should be sought.
+Office of Business and Finance (BSF) Consult with sponsoring units and OLA to determine if affiliated entity status should be sought.
 Review and approve proposals for affiliated entities in collaboration with OLA and the sponsoring unit's dean/VP.
 Approve financial review procedures of the affiliated entity if not conducting an annual audit.
-Collaborate with the serior university oversight official, CLA, and the sponsoring unit to examine inflated entities at least every five years to determine whether to maintain or terminate an affiliated entity is status.
-Office of Legal Attains (OLA) Consult with sponsoring units and B&F to determine if affiliated entity status should be sought.
-Review and approve proposals for affiliated entities in collaboration with B&F and the sponsoring unit's dearNVP.
-With the service oversight official, B&F, and the sponsoring unit to examine relationships with affiliated entities at least every five years to determine whether to maintain or terminate an affiliated entity's status.
-Implement suncetting processes when affiliated entity status is terminated, keeping President's Cabinet informed.
-University president Appoint university representatives to affiniated entity governing boards President's Cabinet Review and approve proposals for affiliated entities.
-Senior university oversight afficial Keep President's Cabinet, CLA, and B&F informed of voting matters as provided by the university representative.
+Collaborate with the senior university oversight official, OLA, and the sponsoring unit to examine relationships with affiliated entities at least every five years to determine whether to maintain or terminate an affiliated entity's status.
+Office of Legal Affairs (OLA) Consult with sponsoring units and B&F to determine if affiliated entity status should be sought.
+Review and approve proposals for affiliated entities in collaboration with B&F and the sponsoring unit's dearn'0?
+Collaborate with the senior oversight official, B&F, and the sponsoring unit to examine relationships with affiliated entities at least every five years to determine whether to maintain or forminate an affiliated entity's status.
+Implement sunsetting processes when affiliated entity status is terminated, keeping President's Cabinet informed.
+University president Appoint university representatives to affiliated entity governing boards.
+President's Cabinet Review and approve proposals for affiliated entities.
+Senior university oversight official Keep President's Cabinet, CLA, and B&F informed of voting matters as provided by the university representative.
 Provide annual reports to OLA and proactive reports from the university representative to CLA and B&F as needed.
-Collaborate with OLA, B&F, and the sponsoring unit to examine relationships with efficience entities at lease every free years to determine whether to maintain or to terminate an affiliated entity's status.
-Sponeoring unit Consult with QLA and BBF at the earliest stage if considering establishing an affiliated entity (new or existing entity) Develop a detailed written proposal for the affiliated entity as outlined in the procedure.
-Collaborate with the service university oversight official, DLA, and BBF to examine relationships with affiliated entities at least every five years to determine whether to maintain or to terminate an affiliated entity's status.
-Dean/VP of sponsoring unit Review and approve written proposals for affiliated entities in collaboration with OLA and B&F, after approval, recommend creation of affiliated entity to President's Cabinet.
-Recommend the proposal to the Baseri of Trustees with the support of OLA and B&F. University representatives Meet obligations and duties as a governing board member and a university employee as set forth in his or her appointment from the university president or otherwise.
-Keep the senior university oversight official informed of activities (i.e., proactive reports) on a regular boots.
-Notify senior university oversight official prior to voting on actions that involve reserve powers or that could pose significant risk to the university.
+Collaborate with OLA, B&F, and the sponsoring unit to examine relationships with affiliated entities at lease every five years to determine whether to maintain or to terminate an affiliated entity's status.
+Spansoring unit Consult with OLA and B8F at the earliest stage if considering establishing an affiliated entity (new or existing entity).
+Develop a detailed written proposal for the affiliated entity as outlined in the procedure.
+Collaborate with the senior university oversight official, DLA, and B8F to examine relationships with affiliated entities at least every five years to determine whether to maintain or to terminate an affiliated entity's status.
+Dean/VP of sponsoring unit Review and approve written proposals for affiliated entities in collaboration with OLA and BSF, after approval, recommend creation of affiliated entity to Precident's Colorum.
+Recommend the proposal to the Board of Trustees with the support of OLA and BSF.
+University representatives 1 Meet obligations and duties as a governing board member and a university employee as set forth in his or her appointment from the university president or otherwise.
+1. Keep the senior university oversight official informed of activities (i.e., proactive reports) on a regular basis.
+3. Notify senior university oversight official prior to voting on actions that involve reserve powers or that coult pose significant risk to the university.